DMArens/CTF-Writeups/2017/CSAWQuals/reverse/realism-400.md

 ```

 ## Setup
 We are given main.bin, and x86 boot sector.
-Running it in qemu we get a prompt for a flag with 20 blank spaced.
+Running it in qemu we get a prompt for a flag with 20 blank spaces.
-When 20 characters are type it displays a 'wrong flag' message, and we can see the 'correct flag' string in the
+When 20 characters are typed it displays a 'wrong flag' message, and we can see the 'correct flag' string in the
 binary.

 ### Static Analysis